 OUR TOP TIP IN BRUSSELS

 There are lots of hotels in Brussels to cater for the European Union HQ, but unless there are big events on, they are rarely full and they need to fill their rooms with tourists like you!
 We found that even the really luxurious hotels in Brussels were really quite reasonably priced and there are often good deals for staying longer like money off, or free nights.
-We stayed at the NH Brussels City Centre which was under 100 Euros and provided perfectly pleasant accomodation.
-However, next time we go, we’ve heard very good things about the Sofitel Brussels Le Louise Hotel, so we plan to stay there.
+We recommend the 5* Brussels Le Louise Hotel which is in a great central location and gets fabulous reviews.

 GETTING AROUND BRUSSELS